College of Pharmacy

 All students graduating from Idaho State University with a Doctor of Pharmacy degree are expected to complete the General Education Requirements as described for the Bachelor of Science degree.

 To be eligible for graduation in pharmacy, a student must have earned an average GPA of 2.0 or better on all credits applied toward the minimum graduation requirements of the curriculum.
-He or she also must have earned an average GPA of 2.0 or better for all required pharmacy courses applied toward graduation.
-A minimum of 227 semester credits is required for graduation with the Doctor of Pharmacy degree.
+He or she also must have earned an average GPA of 2.0 or better for all required pharmacy courses applied toward graduation, including elective courses.
+A minimum of 228 semester credits is required for graduation with the Doctor of Pharmacy degree.